 Starting a blog (or online store) is something that has probably come across most of our minds at least once-and for due reason.
 We’ve all heard about bloggers who make $10k a month (while sitting on the beach-course) and think, “Hey, I want to quit my day job too!”
-Though, with so many decisions to make regarding niche selection, blogging platform, web hosting, and everything in between, starting a blog can be very overwhelming to novice bloggers and writers.
+Though, with so many decisions to make regarding niche selection, blogging platform, web hosting, and everything in between, starting a blog can be very overwhelming to beginner bloggers and writers.

 So, novice bloggers, this one’s for you!
 We’ve put together a complete step-by-step blog setup guide that’ll help you get up and running online asap!